adityajaiswal094/Stocks/README.md

 ## Getting Started

-1. Run the following command in root directory to run the migration which will create the necessary tables:
+1. Run the following command in root directory to run the schema migration:

    - `npx knex migrate:latest --env development`

 2. Open bash terminal and change directory to `./src/scripts/`.
-3. Run the following scripts in sequence in your bash terminal to perform the corresponding actions:
+3. Run the following scripts in your bash terminal to perform the corresponding actions:

    - `./downloadAndLoad.sh DDMMYY`: Downloads, unzips and loads the data in DB of the Bhav Copy for the specified date.

-     For example: `./downloadAndLoad.sh 22012024`.
+     For example: `./downloadAndLoad.sh 220124`.

    - `./lastFiftyDays.sh` (optional): Downloads, unzips and loads the data of the Bhav Copies for the last 50 days in the DB.

+     **Note**: Running this more than once will result in numerous duplicate data.

 4. Now, in your root directory, run the command `npm run dev` to start the server.
 5. Finally, use Postman to test the APIs.